 - Target Audiences

 Plan to work with each vendor to describe services, set targets and define measurements for the conditions you plan to target.
 Ultimately, this could help you develop performance guarantees for vendor services.

 The final step for each vendor is reviewing scenarios likely to impact employees seeking vendor services.
 For example, XYZ Co. might want to know how each vendor would handle a call from an employee who is having trouble with her vision and is actively engaged in a diabetes-focused disease management program.
 Completing this exercise will help the vendor and employer alike visualize how the process will work and how the employee will benefit.

 Revisiting the Process

-Part 1 of this blog post provided an overview of the vendor summit process.
+You have now experienced the full vendor summit process.
 To regroup, it included: